mk-Guvi/React-Learning/Readme.md

 attribute it can also be used to store any mutable value and the value will be persisted through rerenders while also no causing any additional renders when its value changes

+CUSTOM HOOKS:
+A custom Hook is basically JS function whose name starts with "use"

+A custom Hook can also call other hooks if required

+A custom hooks avoid repeating the code that runs certain logic which can be used in multiple components.

+It can be used used to share logic or we can say it is Alternatives to HOCS and Render Props.